ballerburg9005/wine-trayclock/README.md

 There are two ways to enable the taskbar in Wine (without which this program makes no sense):

 1. wine explorer /desktop=shell,1920x1080 # not recommended
-2. setting "shell" as default in regedit
+2. setting "shell" as default in regedit (explained as follows)

 Go to `HKEY_CURRENT_USER\Software\Wine\Explorer` and set "Desktop" to "shell".
 In `HKEY_CURRENT_USER\Software\Wine\Explorer\Desktops` create a new String "shell" and set it to "1920x1080".